 Arizona--has a parent level of 100%/106% wkg ('12) & aged/disabled adults under 100% The CHIP level is 200% & ADAP's is 300%.
-The legislature (R) killed a program to cover the disabled during the 2 yr Medicare wait and cut MD fees & personal care funds.
-With a budget short billions, Gov Brewer (R) cut ADAP's formulary, mental health funds & home care, ended hospice care & kept a CHIP freeze that's cut enrollment to 16,000-- with a waiting list of 100,000 (but hospitals will now contribute \$60 million & the state \$114 million to enroll 19,000 of them.).
-She started new & raised existing co-pays (but the 9th
+The legislature (R) cut MD fees & personal care funds.
+With a budget short billions, Gov Brewer (R) cut ADAP's formulary, mental health funds & home care, ended hospice care & kept a CHIP freeze that's cut enrollment to 16,000-- with a waiting list of 100,000 (but hospitals will now contribute \$60 milmillion & the state will add \$114 million more to enroll 19,000 of them.).
+She started new & raised existing co-pays (but the 9th Circt upheld a US Dist Ct. order barring some co-pays ranging up to \$30), ended the spend down and dropped coverage of physicals, podiatry, most dentistry, dentures, transplants (she later partly relented), medical equipment, insulin pumps, hearing aids, cochlear implants & some prostheses.
+HHS couldn't stop expiration of a waiver covering 280,000 childless, non-disabled adults, and the State Supreme Ct let stand a lower court's ruling upholding her plans to close enrollment and let the current childless, non-disabled adult caseload lapse by attrition.
+CMS did disapprove her proposal to charge the obese and smokers \$50 monthly fees and cut the parent level to 75%